varnish/Varnish-Book/varnish_sysadmin.rst

         increase the session timeout without taking this into consideration.

-        The "cli_timeout" is how long the management thread waits for the worker thread to reply before it assumes it's dead, kills it and starts it back up.
+        The "cli_timeout" is how long the management thread waits for the worker thread to reply before it assumes it is dead, kills it and starts it back up.
 For real loads, the default is very good, but if you manage to starve Varnish on CPU, it might be a bit low.
 After the default was increased to 10s in Varnish 2.0.4, there have been no reports that indicates that it's